Zoomed Image

 What the Integration Provides

-The Azure VM integration imports a list of virtual machines from your Azure subscription into xAssets as asset records.
-It pulls basic information on each VM; for full hardware and software details, combine it with xAssets Network Discovery.
+The Azure VM integration (listed as Azure Integration in the Integrations list) imports the virtual machines from your Azure subscription into xAssets as asset records.
+It provides:

 Prerequisites